10 Best Herbal Baths For Coughing Fits

 eucalyptus globulus bath

-Eucalyptus globulus, commonly known as the Australian eucalyptus, is often used in herbal baths to alleviate symptoms associated with coughing fits.
+Eucalyptus globulus, commonly known as Australian tea tree or blue gum, is often used in herbal baths to alleviate symptoms of coughing fits.

 thymus vulgaris bath

-Thymus vulgaris, also known as thyme, has been traditionally used in herbal baths to alleviate symptoms of coughing fits due to its antimicrobial and expectorant properties.
+Thymus vulgaris, commonly known as thyme, has been traditionally used in herbal baths to alleviate symptoms associated with coughing fits.

 mentha piperita bath

-Mentha piperita, commonly known as peppermint, has been traditionally used in herbal baths to alleviate symptoms of coughing fits.
+Mentha piperita, commonly known as peppermint, is often used in herbal baths to alleviate symptoms of coughing fits due to its soothing and decongestant properties.

 lavandula angustifolia bath